Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 2. Wet Method

-Dissolve 4 tablespoons of Diatomaceous Earth powder into 1- gallon water jug.
+Dissolve 4 tablespoons of Diatomaceous Earth powder into a 1-gallon water jug.
 Seal the jug tightly and shake until the powder is dissolved.

-Fill a sprayer or spray bottle with the DE mixture.
+Fill a sprayer or spray bottle with the DE mixture (diatomaceous earth spray).

 Spray plants with the solution but NOT dripping wet.
 Be sure to cover the undersides of leaves as well for maximum benefits.

-Once the plants dry the residue left behind looks like a think layer of powder coating the leaves.
+Once the plants dry the residue left behind looks like a thin layer of powder coating the leaves.
 The “wet” method is best suited where windy conditions are present.

 Masks and gloves are essential here too.
 Some people also prefer wearing goggles while spraying the powder.